Online Bipartite Matching with Reusable Resources: Second Approach: Primal-Dual with Online Correlated Rental

-Algorithm \ref{alg:ocs-sym} presents our $1/32-$\ocs\ algorithm.
+Before proceeding to the proof of \Cref{prop:OCR}, we provide an overview of \Cref{alg:ocs-sym}.
 The algorithm maintains a state variable $\tau_{i,j}$ for every offline vertex $i$ and time $j$.
 Let $j' = \prev^i_j$, if $\tau_{i,j}$ is either \textit{selected} or \textit{not-selected} it means that the result of $Q_{j'}$ can be used at the time $j$ to give us a negative correlation.
 Otherwise, if $\tau_{i,j}$ is \textit{unknown}, it means that we can not use the result of the last occurrence of $i$.
 In Algorithm \ref{alg:ocs-sym}, with a slight abuse of notation we use $\tau_{i,[l,r]}$ to denote all state variables $\tau_{i,l},\tau_{i,l+1}, \cdots, \tau_{i,r}$.

 Suppose that the algorithm receives a pair $Q_j=\{i_1, i_2\}$ at the time $j$.
 Then the algorithm decides to be a \textit{receiver} or \textit{sender} at this round uniformly at random with the probability of $1/2$.
-In a \textit{sender} round, the algorithm uses a fresh random bit to select $i_\ell$ where $\ell \in \{1,2\}$ is chosen uniformly at random.
-Algorithm also uses a new random bit to select $m \in \{1,2\}$ at random.
-The algorithm then uses state variables $\tau_{i_m,[j+1,j+d-1]}$ to reflect whether we have selected $i_{m}$ in this round.
+In a \textit{sender} round, the algorithm uses a fresh random bit to select $i_\ell$ where $\ell \in \{1,2\}$ is chosen uniformly at random. the algorithm also uses a new random bit to select $m \in \{1,2\}$ at random.
+The algorithm then updates state variables $\tau_{i_m,[j+1,j+d-1]}$ to reflect whether we have selected $i_{m}$ in this round.
 Specifically, we set state variables $\tau_{i_m,[j+1,j+d-1]}$ to be \textit{selected} if $\ell=m$ and we set $\tau_{i_m,[j+1,j+d-1]}$ to be \textit{not-selected} otherwise.
-We also reset the state variables for $i_{\bar m}$ by setting $\tau_{i_{-m},[j+1,j+d-1]}$ to be \textit{unknown} where $\bar m$ is an abbreviation for $3-m$.
-Remark that in a sender round, we only change the state variables for the next $d-1$ rounds.
+We also reset the state variables for $i_{\bar m}$ by setting $\tau_{i_{\bar{m}},[j+1,j+d-1]}$ to be \textit{unknown} where $\bar m$ is an abbreviation for $3-m$.
+We remark that in a sender round, we only change the state variables for the next $d-1$ rounds.
 Therefore, the decision of the algorithm in a sender round can only affect the next $d-1$ rounds.

 In a receiver round, the \ocs\ uses the state variables that have been set in previous rounds.
 The algorithm chooses $m \in \{1,2\}$ uniformly at random and uses the state variables of vertex $i_m$ to provide a negative correlation.
 Consider the case $\tau_{i_m,j}$ is \textit{not-selected}.
 This means that the \ocs\ did not pick $i_m$ the previous time this vertex was proposed to the algorithm.
 In this case, the algorithm selects $i_m$ for the round $j$.
 When $\tau_{i_m,j}$ is \textit{selected}, the case is similar and the algorithm selects $i_{\bar m}$ at this round.
 When $\tau_{i_m,j}$ is \textit{unknown}, the algorithm selects $\ell \in \{0,1\}$ uniformly at random, and selects $i_\ell$ at this round.
 At the end of a receiver round the algorithm resets the state variables for the future rounds by setting $\tau_{i_{1},[j+1,j+d-1]}$ and $\tau_{i_{2},[j+1,j+d-1]}$ to be \textit{unknown}.